 - 2 tbsp lemon juice

 - Kosher salt-pepper

-- Step 2 Get you chicken breasts and wrap them in plastic film, pounding them out until evenly thin.
+- Get your chicken breasts and wrap them in plastic film, pounding them out until evenly thin.
 Slide the plastic film off the chicken and pat it dry with kitchen paper.
-Season with salt and pepper and sprinkle or brush with the olive oil.
+Season with salt and pepper and sprinkle or brush with olive oil.

-- Step 3 Grill the chicken until set, around 3-4 minutes on each side.
-Once cooked, transfer on a plate and cover carefully with cling film.
-Cut the goat cheese into 4 even slices and form unto disk-like shapes, arranging one piece for each chicken breast.
+- Grill the chicken until set, around 3-4 minutes on each side.
+Once cooked, transfer to a plate and cover carefully with cling film.
+Cut the goat cheese into 4 even slices and form into disk-like shapes, arranging one piece for each chicken breast.

-- Step 5 Heat 2 tbsp of butter and saute the onions and garlic until fragrant and the onions become translucent.
-Add the lemon juice and white wine to the pan and reduce the heat to low, until the sauce has reduced 50%.
-Once the liquids have evaporated by half, add 2 tbsp of butter and sir until the butter has totally melted.
+- Heat 2 tbsp of butter and saute the onions and garlic until fragrant, and the onions become translucent.
+Add the lemon juice and white wine to the pan and reduce the heat to low until the sauce has reduced by 50%.
+Once the liquids have evaporated by half, add 2 tbsp of butter and stir until the butter has totally melted.

 If you’ve liked this recipe, I’m sure you’ll like these: